 And after I had made this recipe with Kara and we loved it, we started brainstorming recipe names and when we googled the first name we thought of, we discovered several other food bloggers had made something similar to this; I guess great minds think alike, right?
-Check after the recipe if you want more ideas for stuffed zucchini, including some similar recipes from other bloggers!
+Check after the recipe if you want more ideas for stuffed zucchini, including some similar recipes from other blogs!

-We used zucchini that were about 10 inches long and cut them in half lengthwise and crosswise; then we hollowed out the inside to make a boat!
-You can microwave them for a few minutes if you want the zucchini to be soft in the finished dish; we skipped that step.
+- We used zucchini that were about 10 inches long and cut them in half lengthwise and crosswise; then we hollowed out the inside with a melon baller (affiliate link)to make a boat; you can also use a sharp spoon.
+You can microwave them for a few minutes if you want the zucchini to be softer in the finished dish; we skipped that step.

-Serve hot, with some sour cream and salsa on the side to add at the table if desired.
+- Serve hot, with some sour cream and salsa on the side to add at the table if desired.

 More Tasty Ideas with Zucchini:

 The BEST Slow Cooker Zucchini Recipes ~ Slow Cooker or Pressure Cooker

 50 Amazing Zucchini Recipes, Plus More from Around the Web ~ Kalyn’s Kitchen

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!